-Given the magnitude of these assets and the significant estimation uncertainties involved in determining their NRV of development properties and properties held for sale and the recoverable amounts of hotel properties included in PPE, we have identified the assessment of carrying values of development properties, properties held for sale and hotel properties included in PPE as a key audit matter.
+Given the magnitude of these assets and the significant estimation uncertainties involved in determining the NRV of development properties and properties held for sale and the recoverable amounts of hotel properties included in PPE, we have identified the assessment of carrying values of development properties, properties held for sale and hotel properties included in PPE as a key audit matter.

-To address the risk of material misstatement relating to the carrying values of development properties, properties held for sale and hotel properties, our audit procedures included, amongst others, inquiry of management on the existence of any indicators that the NRV or recoverable amount is lower than their respective costs.
+To address the risk of material misstatement relating to the carrying values of development properties, properties held for sale and hotel properties, our audit procedures included, amongst others, inquiry of management and assessment of the existence of any indicators that the NRV or recoverable amount is lower than their respective carrying values.
 We assessed the reasonableness of the estimated selling prices, taking into account market prices for similar properties in the respective markets, where applicable.
+We also performed sensitivity analysis on the NRV or recoverable value by simulating reasonable changes in the key assumptions in light of the increased estimation uncertainty in market and economic conditions brought on by the COVID-19 pandemic.

 Where management used external appraisers to support its determination of estimated selling prices, we evaluated the objectivity, competence and capabilities of the appraisers.
 We also involved our internal real estate specialists in assessing the appropriateness of the valuation method and certain key assumptions used in the valuations.